 Have you ever had a problem that kept coming back after you thought you were done with it?
-Or maybe you’ve been depressed for a long time and just when you think you’re starting to get better, you start to get bad again.
-Here’s how to heal past hurts so it doesn’t keep creeping back into your daily life and affecting your outlook, and how to forgive and do forgiveness work with Ho’oponopono.
+Here’s how to heal past hurts so it doesn’t keep creeping back into your daily life and affecting your outlook, and how to forgive and do forgiveness work.

-If I can give you one piece of advice that will change the way you approach recovery, it’s this quote.
+If I can give you one piece of advice that will change the way you approach your journey, it’s this quote.
 Hearing this for the first time had a huge impact on the way I thought:

 “Nothing ever goes away until it has taught us what we need to know” – Pema Chodron

 Write down the problem at the top of a sheet of paper or a note on your phone or computer.
-I used this example because it’s a thought I used to have a lot during my most depressed days.
 No one else has to read this but you, so be honest.

 Let yourself feel the emotion completely without trying to block it out.
 Let yourself experience all the feelings that come up around this issue.
-You can cry or get angry if you want to.
-(Take care of yourself, ok?
-And drink lots of water during this process.)
+You can cry or get mad if you want to.
 After a few minutes the intensity of emotion will subside on its own.

 Now, what situations or memories from your life can you think of that may have contributed to you feeling this way?

 You might start by writing a few obvious memories, and then start digging deeper.
 Try writing for at least 10-15 minutes.

 If you get stuck, just pause until you can come up with more memories or situations of what might have contributed to this belief.
 Keep going.

 - The 3 Day Rule That Can Change Your Life